 Reviews of Magazines and other dinosaur and prehistoric animal publications.

-Picture Credit: Mike Fredericks/Everything Dinosaur
+Picture Credit: Mike Fredericks

-To subscribe to Prehistoric Times: Prehistoric Times Magazine
+To read more about “Prehistoric Times” and to subscribe: Prehistoric Times Magazine

 To read Everything Dinosaur’s review of “The Princeton Field Guide to Dinosaurs”: A Review of the Princeton Field Guide to Dinosaurs